Mikro 5 cc racing engine

 The cylinder liner is of heat-treated steel.
 Both exhaust and transfer ports are generously proportioned and are bridged to retain the two rings with which the piston is fitted.
 The lower cylinder on the transfer side is provided with three apertures which correspond to those in the piston skirt at bottom dead centre.
 The piston itself is another aluminium alloy sand-casting having a high domed deflector crown.
 The underside of the cylinder head is contoured to match.
 Checked compression ratio is 8:1.

 The engine’s port timing is very aggressive indeed.
-The exhaust opens at only 95 degrees after top dead centre (TDC) for a remarkably long exhaust period of 170 degrees.
+The exhaust opens at only 95 degrees after top dead centre (TDC) for a remarkably long (and in my view perhaps somewhat excessive) exhaust period of 170 degrees.
 The transfer port opens only some 10 degrees later for a transfer period of 150 degrees.
 This timing certainly implies that high operating speeds were anticipated.
 I would also expect this engine to be LOUD!!